 Cultural and linguistic differences can sometimes lead to misunderstandings when communicating with multilingual students.
-The strategies below can foster successful interactions with students—whether you're a professor, adviser, or any other staff member.
+The strategies below can foster successful interactions with students—whether you're a professor, advisor, or any other staff member.

 These simple tips can help you communicate with your multilingual students and, in turn, help them communicate better with you and their classmates.